 Access Community Health is a not-for-profit community health center that provides medical, mental health, and dental care for Dane and Iowa County residents whose access to care is limited by financial, language, and cultural barriers.
 Access emphasizes an integrated treatment model for working with persons with comorbid medical and mental health issues.
 The staff includes primary care physicians, physician assistants, nurse practitioners, certified nurse midwives, psychologists, pharmacists, dentists, and a part-time psychiatrist.

-Beginning in 2011, a PGY4 resident will have the opportunity to apply for our new Community Psychiatry track, which includes an intensive outpatient experience at the Program for Assertive Community Treatment (PACT), recognized internationally as the site where the ACT model was developed.
+Each year a PGY4 resident will have the opportunity to apply for our new Community Psychiatry track, which includes an intensive outpatient experience at the Program for Assertive Community Treatment (PACT), recognized internationally as the site where the ACT model was developed.

 Child & Adolescent Psychiatry

 Residents join the Child & Adolescent Psychiatry (CAP) clinic at WisPIC during their PGY2 year, affording them early exposure to this critical field, and allowing them more opportunity to decide on whether or not they would like to pursue a career in CAP.
 Residents continue to see their CAP patients even after the end of the PGY2 year, so that they can have a longitudinal experience for up to 3 years.
 Residents work closely with CAP fellows who also rotate in this clinic.